-Berrien County is home to many species that are included in the candidate, endangered or threatened species categories.
+Berrien County is home to many species that are included in the candidate, endangered, or threatened species categories.

-Table 41 Includes Threatened and Endangered, and Candidate Species defined as follows:
+Table 41 Includes threatened and endangered, and candidate species defined as follows:

-- Endangered Species species that are likely to become extinct throughout all or a large portion of their range. - Threatened Species species that are likely to become endangered in the near future. - Candidate species Plants and animals that have been studied and the Service has concluded that they should be proposed for addition to the Federal endangered and threatened species list.
-These species have formerly been referred to as category 1 candidate species.
-From the February 28, 1996 Federal Register, page 7597: "those species for which the Service has on file sufficient information on biological vulnerability and threat(s) to support issuance of a proposed rule to list but issuance of the proposed rule is precluded."
+- Endangered Species species that are likely to become extinct throughout all or a large portion of their range. - Threatened Species species that are likely to become endangered in the near future. - Candidate species Plants and animals that have been studied and the USFWS has concluded that they should be proposed for addition to the Federal endangered and threatened species list.
+Candidate species receive no legal protection; however, conservation is encouraged since they may warrant future protection under the Act.
+From the February 28, 1996 Federal Register, page 7597; "those species for which the Service has on file sufficient information on biological vulnerability and threat(s) to support issuance of a proposed rule to list, but issuance of the proposed rule is precluded."